2019 21

 2020 Pichon Baron 98p

 Tasted twice - last time in April 2023.
 Consistent notes.
-76% C. Sauvignon + 24% Merlot.
-Very intense nose of tobacco and grilled bacon, tight, dense, and luscious on the palate with a strong backbone.
-More elegant and feminine compared to vintages like 2018 and 2019.
-Nevertheless, it's a complete wine with great complexity and mid-palate, vibrant, and excellent length.
+76% Cabernet Sauvignon + 24% Merlot.
+It has a very intense nose of tobacco and grilled bacon, is tight, dense, and luscious on the palate, and has a strong backbone.
+It is more elegant and feminine compared to vintages like 2018 and 2019.
+Nevertheless, it's a complete wine with great complexity, mid-palate, vibrancy, and excellent length.
 Stupendous wine.

 2019 Pichon Baron 98p

 Tasted three times - last time in June 2023.
 Consistent notes.
 87% Cabernet Sauvignon + 13% Merlot.
 87% C. Sauvignon + 13% Merlot.
-Sheer power and concentration, rows and rows of creamy blackberries and sweet tannin, remarkable complexity and depth, luscious and with many layers.
-Big meaty finish.
+Sheer power and concentration, rows and rows of creamy blackberries and sweet tannin, remarkable complexity and depth, luscious and many layers.
+It's a big, meaty finish.
 Riveting effort.

 2018 Pichon Baron 99p